 We made it just in time to watch the sunset from the small beach next to the camping.
 Tourists and locals were swimming in the river, while other campers were relaxing in camping.
 It’s not a huge site like the other places, but it is literally in the city, and it has everything you need.

 This was a late morning, as I left the camping at 1 pm.

 After that, we went to visit the main attraction of Kaunas, The Museum of the Devil.
 It’s an impressive collection of statues, marks and stories depicting and talking about the devil in the different cultures of the world.

 After a short walk around the city, we jumped in the car and headed towards Warsaw.
-It was a long drive and it got dark fast, because we had a late start that day.
-And I found a camping park to stop before reaching Warsaw, as it was already late and it started raining.
+It was a long drive, and it got dark fast because we had a late start that day.
+And I found a camping park to stop at before reaching Warsaw, as it was already late and it started raining.